rust-lang/rust/src/doc/rustc-dev-guide/src/traits/wf.md

 //     }
 // }
 // ```
-// `WellFormed(CowFamily: PointerFamily)` amounts to proving
+// `WellFormed(BoxFamily: PointerFamily)` amounts to proving
-// `Implemented(CowFamily: PointerFamily)`, which is ok thanks to our impl.
+// `Implemented(BoxFamily: PointerFamily)`, which is ok thanks to our impl.
 //
 // `WellFormed(Box<T>)` is always true (there are no where clauses on the
 // `Box` type definition).